Hundreds of UCI Health co-workers celebrate grand opening of Tony and Daisy Fan Family Café in Irvine

 Food offerings for patients and families range from coffee and matcha to pastries and avocado toast

-Those who attended the event had the opportunity to taste pastries from Seal Beach-based Crema Artisan Bakers, coffee and matcha from Santa Ana-based Moongoat Coffee Roasters and the café’s special avocado toast with a mixed green salad and balsamic vinaigrette.
+Those who attended the event had the opportunity to taste pastries and avocado toast from Seal Beach-based Crema Artisan Bakers, and coffee and matcha from Santa Ana-based Moongoat Coffee Roasters.

 Shinagawa welcomed attendees and expressed his excitement that co-workers, patients and their families could now enjoy the variety of culinary and beverage offerings.
 He also spoke about the important role that nutrition plays in health and overall well-being.